 Europe To Ban Single-Use Plastics

 The goal is to help cut down on invasive plastic pollution and address the colossal amount of plastic waste.
 Plastic is is literally ending up everywhere!
 It’s already permeated our oceans (check out the Ocean Conservancy), our food (read The Conversation), and even us (get the breakdown with Scientific American).

 We Can Do Better

 I’m really happy to see this kind of political action taking place in Europe.
 The EU isn’t alone in this either.
-Already a number of countries around the world.
-Just last month Jamaica announced a ban on a number of single-use plastic items (including bags, straws and styrofoam).
-They join Kenya, Morocco, and Rwanda (which was actually the world’s first country to introduce a ban back in 2007).
-It’s about time we see other nations step up!
+Already a number of countries have made similar commitments.
+Just last month, Jamaica announced a ban on a number of single-use plastic items (including bags, straws and styrofoam).